-At the time of preparing this Proposed District Plan the Muaūpoko Tribal Authority Incorporated was listed by Te Puni Koriri under "Te Kotaha o nga Ropu Mangai Iwi/Māori" as an Iwi authority is the recognised Mandated Iwi Authority representing Muaūpoko for the purposes of the RMA.
+At the time of preparing this Proposed District Plan the Muaūpoko Tribal Authority Incorporated was listed by Te Puni Kokiri under "Te Kotaha o nga Ropu Mangai Iwi/Māori" as an Iwi authority representing Muaūpoko for the purposes of the RMA.
 The Muaūpoko Tribal Authority encourages and invites consultation should people wish to know its views and obtain information regarding sites and areas of cultural significance to Muaūpoko.